smoralb/smoralb/README.md

 👯 I’m looking to collaborate on Android (Kotlin) projects.

-🌱 I’m currently learning Web development
+🌱 I’m currently learning Android!

 📫 How to reach me: